Edward Clarke (barrister): Family

 Clarke's son, Percival Clark, was a prominent lawyer in the 1920s and 1930s.
 His great-nephew, Edward Clarke, followed him into law and was number two to Frederick Geoffrey Lawrence in the defence team for suspected serial killer John Bodkin Adams.
-His youngest son William Clarke trained as a lawyer, but became a cryptographer.
+His youngest son William Clarke trained as a lawyer, but became a cryptographer joining Admiralty Intelligence in 1915 and going on to serve at Bletchley Park during WWII.